dgryski/go-perfbook/performance.md

 Anything that can be measured can be optimized.
 Make sure you're measuring the right thing.
 Beware bad metrics.
 There are generally competing factors.

-This book is mostly going to talk about reducing CPU uage, reducing memory usage, or reducing latency.
+This book is mostly going to talk about reducing CPU usage, reducing memory usage, or reducing latency.
 It's good to point out that you can very rarely do all three.
 Maybe CPU time is faster, but now your program uses more memory.
 Maybe you need to reduce memory space, but now the program will take